High-yield debt: EU member state debt crisis

 On 27 April 2010, the Greek debt rating was decreased to "junk" status by Standard & Poor's amidst fears of default by the Greek Government.
-They also cut Portugal's credit ratings by two notches to A, over concerns about its state debt and public finances on 28 April.
+They also cut Portugal's credit ratings by two notches to A, over concerns about its government debt and public finances on 28 April.

 On 5 July 2011, Portugal's rating was decreased to "junk" status by Moody's (by four notches from Baa1 to Ba2) saying there was a growing risk the country would need a second bail-out before it was ready to borrow money from financial markets again, and private lenders might have to contribute.

 On 13 July 2012, Moody's cut Italy's credit rating two notches, to Baa2 (leaving it just above junk).
 Moody's warned the country it could be cut further.

 With the ongoing deleveraging process within the European banking system, many European CFOs are still issuing high-yield bonds.
 As a result, by the end of September 2012, the total amount of annual primary bond issuances stood at €50 billion.
 It is assumed that high-yield bonds are still attractive for companies with a stable funding base, although the ratings have declined continuously for most of those bonds.